Skip to main content

 The Sapling Center logo To provide a safe, supportive environment for teens and young adults, Kentucky River Community Care, a community mental health center, created the Sapling Center in June 2016.
 This drop-in safe space provides free services like counseling, life skills training, and fun activities for anyone aged 14 to 25.

 The goal of the center is to assist youth and young adults in transitioning successfully into and through adulthood by developing self and community advocacy.
-The centers are youth-led, and activities such as the monthly community service projects are decided by the youth.
-Most of the participants at each center have personal or family issues such as homelessness, addiction, and mental health issues.
+The centers are youth-led, and activities such as the monthly community service projects are determined by the youth.
+A large percentage of participants have personal or family issues such as homelessness, addiction, and mental health issues and face poverty.

 • Barbourville